maxcleme/beadcolors/README.md

 1. Maintain only `raw` folder, contains minimal data, only `[ref, name, r, g, b, contributor]`
 2. Enhance the `raw` folder by adding new fields to each color reference (eg: `hex`, `hsl`, `lab`)
 3. Generate bunch of format (eg: `csv`, `json`, `yaml`)

-Currently, only the `v1` folder is generated based on the `raw` folder.

 `v1` folder is more a proof of concept of what it could be done in a later time.